meraxes-devs/dragons/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-SSimPL Tools could always use more documentation, whether as part of the
+DRAGONS Tools could always use more documentation, whether as part of the
-official SSimPL Tools docs or in docstrings.
+official DRAGONS Tools docs or in docstrings.

 .. or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://bitbucket.org/smutch/ssimpl/issues.
+The best way to send feedback is to file an issue at https://bitbucket.org/smutch/dragons/issues.

 If you are proposing a feature: